 The academic year is divided into two semesters totaling approximately 30 weeks.
 One class hour a week for one semester earns one academic credit.
 Fifty minutes constitute one class hour.
+Classes begin at 9 a.m. and conclude by 4 p.m.
+Monday through Wednesday and on Friday.
+Thursday classes conclude at noon, with Thursday afternoons dedicated to ministry at pastoral placements.
+Classes may not be scheduled during lunch (11:30-1 p.m.), on Thursday afternoons, on weekends, or after 4 p.m.
 Punctual and regular attendance at classes is the required norm.
 Professors may fail a student for three unexcused absences.